Off Harwich, Ma. – May 19, 1946

 U.S. Navy Photo

 On May 19, 1946, Lt.
 (Jg.)
 Richard M. Kimball took off from the Squantum Naval Air Station in an F6F-5 Hellcat, (Bu.
 No. 70556), for a routine training flight.
 His flight path took him over the water off the coast of Harwich, Massachusetts.
 There he encountered a fog bank lying three to five miles off shore, with a low cloud ceiling of 50 to 100 feet covering the entire area.
-As he was approaching the shoreline, he began attempting to drop below the cloud ceiling to obtain a visual reference with the ground and while doing so crashed into the water about one-quarter mile from shore.
+As he was approaching the shoreline, he began attempting to drop below the cloud ceiling to obtain a visual reference with the ground and while doing so crashed into the water about one-quarter mile from shore near the harbor breakwater.
 The aircraft broke apart on impact and Lt.
 (Jg.)
 Kimball was killed.

-U. S. Navy accident report dated May 19, 1946
+U. S. Navy accident report dated May 19, 1946.

 Harwich, MA. – November 24, 1944